apache/doris/docs/en/extending-doris/doris-on-es.md

 Hosts | ES Cluster Connection Address, which can specify one or more, through which Doris obtains the share distribution information of ES version number and index
 User | Open the user name of the ES cluster authenticated by basic, you need to ensure that the user has access to: / cluster / state / nodes / HTTP and other path permissions and read permissions for index
-Password | corresponding user's password information The index name of the ES corresponding to the table in index | Doris can be alias Type | Specifies the type of index, defaulting to _doc Transport | Internal reservation, default to http
+Password | corresponding user's password information The index name of the ES corresponding to the table in index | Doris can be alias | If you use doc_value, it is recommended to use the real index name
+Type | Specifies the type of index, defaulting to _doc Transport | Internal reservation, default to http